troglobit/sntpd/README.md

     36765 01380.381  rejected packet: abs(DISP)>65536
     36765 01380.381  rejected packet: STRATUM==0

-To see the actual values of the rejected packet, start ntpclient with the `-d` option; this will give a human-readable printout of every packet received, including the rejected ones.
+To see the actual values of the rejected packet, start the ntpclient tool or sntpd with the `-d` option; this will give a human-readable printout of every packet received, including the rejected ones.
 To skip these checks, use the `-t` switch.

 The file `test.dat` is suitable for piping into <kbd>ntpclient -r</kbd>.
 There are more than 200000 samples (lines) archived for study.
 They are